timchown/address-accountability/draft-chown-address-accountability.md

 ## Force use of DHCPv6 only

-   One approach to accountability is to attempt to force devices to only use DHCPv6, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.
+   One approach to accountability is to attempt to force devices to only use DHCPv6, rather than SLAAC, which would in principle give the same address accountability model as exists for IPv4 today. {{RFC4649}} for DHCPv6 appears to give at least some of the functionality of DHCP option 82.